ConsoleMage/inventory-hub/README.md

 (5 pts) Did you generate and refine integration code for front-end and back-end communication?

 > Yes.
-I used Microsoft Copilot to generate API call logic inside the OnInitializedAsync method.
+I used Copilot to generate API call logic inside the OnInitializedAsync method.

 (5 pts) Did you include a reflective summary explaining how Copilot assisted in each step?